burger icon

 Pretty straightforward-unless, of course, you, um, forget your password.
 Been there.
 Oops.
 Hit “Forgot Password” and you’ll get a reset in your inbox faster than a Bunnings sausage sizzle sells out.
 Locked out?
 Lost your phone?
 Support might make you jump through hoops, but as long as you’ve got your ID handy you’ll get back in.
 And don’t even think about making a new account.
 They’ll twig and there goes your winnings-happened to my neighbour, who is still salty about it.

-Still waiting for two-factor, honestly.
+Still waiting for two-factor authentication, honestly.
 Leaves me a bit twitchy, but at least passwords work-mostly.
 Cross fingers.
-For now, my advice: set a solid password (not 'EMU123', please), use a password manager if you're forgetful (me, every other Tuesday), and keep an eye on your login history.
-If it smells off, ping support pronto.
+For now, my advice: set a solid password (not 'EMU123', please), use a password manager if you’re forgetful (me, every other Tuesday), and keep an eye on your login history.
+Also, note that dormant accounts (inactive for 6 months) now get hit with a $5 monthly admin fee, so don't leave cash sitting there gathering dust.

 Bonuses: Shiny Promos, Gotchas & True Tales from the Marketing Pit

 Three days.
-That's it.
-Don't muck about or you'll miss out-ask me, I've done it.
-And you can't stack bonuses.
-I'll admit, I used to ignore those expiry dates, then got stung-guess you do learn.
+That’s often all you get for some spins.
+Don’t muck about or you’ll miss out-ask me, I’ve done it.
+And you can’t stack bonuses.
+I’ll admit, I used to ignore those expiry dates, then got stung-guess you do learn.
 If in doubt, especially with tech acting up, just chat support or check the bonuses section.

 Spun out by a bonus not showing up?
 Happens to the best of us.
 Just jump on chat and it’ll be apples.
 Actually, speaking of bonuses-funny thing, I once misclicked and ended up with spins on a bingo game.
 Whoops.
 Log out and back in, check your promo details, and chase support if it’s still MIA.
 They'll sort it out as long as you can find that dusty old promo email.